Hypoglycemia in a Newborn Baby

 may help lower the risk for their baby.
 If you have trouble managing your diabetes,

 Call your baby’s healthcare provider right away or get immediate

-a glucose and water mixture, if advised.
+supplemental formula or a glucose and water mixture if advised.

-- Hypoglycemia is a condition in which
+- Hypoglycemia is a condition that

-the level of glucose in the blood is lower than normal.
+occurs when the level of glucose in the blood is lower than normal.

-- A baby is at risk if they have a
+- A baby is at risk if they have a birth

 - If your baby has signs of